-Petrol prices can pump through your hip pocket in a heartbeat, but there is one way to beat the bowser.
-Fuel price apps can help you find the cheapest petrol anywhere in Australia, so you don't get gouged at the gas station – and you can use most free of charge.
+Petrol prices can pump through your hip pocket in a heartbeat, but there is a way to beat the bowser.
+Fuel price apps can help you find the cheapest petrol anywhere in Australia, so you don't get gouged on gas – and you can use most of them free of charge.

-There are plenty of apps available.
-Some are run by state/territory governments while others rely on motorists submitting data during the day.
+Some apps are run by state/territory governments while others rely on motorists submitting data during the day.
 They all advertise accurate, up-to-date prices, but some don't quite live up to that claim.

-So, we grabbed our car and visited various cities and towns along the east coast to help you find the best app for cheap fuel.
+So, we grabbed our car and visited various cities and towns along the east coast of Australia to help you find the best app for cheap fuel.

-We checked for price accuracy, ease of use, special features and more.
+We looked at price accuracy, ease of use, special features and more.

 Fuel price apps claim to provide up-to-date petrol prices across states, territories and in some cases, the entire country.
 But the process of logging and publishing that information varies depending on where you live.

 We couldn't test accuracy in the other states/territories due to the costs involved.
 Note that accuracy scores are contextual.
 For example, if an app is available in NSW and Victoria, then it will have different results depending on how it performed in each state.